 The Middle Class Scholarship will supplement students' current financial aid packages and students must maintain Satisfactory Academic Progress (SAP).
-The Middle Class Scholarship was fully implemented in 2017-18.
+The state will increase spending on the Middle Class Scholarship each year until it is fully implemented in 2017-18.
 Student participation in the Middle Class Scholarship is limited to four (4) years.